 “We will leave no stone unturned in our mission to keep workers in this province safe,” said Minister McNaughton.
 “Ontario’s labour laws are clear: businesses must protect the health and safety of workers, including against workplace hazards like COVID-19.
 That’s why our ministry has released practical safety guidelines, doubled our capacity to help people by phone and hired more inspectors.
 We want to ensure everyone is safe at work.”

-To ensure that these first actions to reopen the province are a success, the public should continue to adhere to public health measures, including practising physical distancing or wearing a face covering when physical distancing is difficult or not possible, as well as regular handwashing and staying home when ill.
+To ensure that these first actions to reopen the province are a success, the public should continue to adhere to public health measures, including practicing physical distancing or wearing a face covering when physical distancing is difficult or not possible, as well as regular handwashing and staying home when ill.
 The Chief Medical Officer of Health will closely monitor the evolving situation to advise when certain public health restrictions, including adjustments to social gatherings can be gradually loosened or if they need to be tightened.